pblood66/obsidian/Fall 2025/ARTHC 202/Second Half/Lecture 19 - Fractured View 20th Century.md

 #### Robert Henri, Street Scene Snow, 1902
 - Member of the ashcan school
 - Henri was like an older brother figure for other artists
-	- Use a sense of spp
+	- Encouraged use a sense of speed and liveliness in one's art
+- Like French impressionism but it's dirty
+-
 ## Stieglitz
 ## The Armory Show